Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure

-There are several attractive features of the performance guarantee provided by Theorem~\ref{thm:main_regret} for the simple and practically attractive Mirror Backpressure policy: \begin{compactenum}[(1),wide, labelwidth=!, labelindent=0pt] \item {\bf The policy is completely blind.} In practice, the platform operator at best has access to an imperfect estimate of the demand arrival rates $\bphi$, so it is a very attractive feature of the policy that it does not need any estimate of $\bphi$ whatsoever.
-It is worth noting that the consequent bound of $O\left(\frac{1}{K}\right)$ on the steady state optimality gap remarkably matches that provided by \citet*{banerjee2016pricing} even though MBP requires \emph{no} knowledge of $\bphi$, whereas the policy of \citet*{banerjee2016pricing} requires \emph{exact} knowledge of $\bphi$: As shown in \citet*[][Proposition~4]{banerjee2018SMW}, if the estimate of demand arrival rates is imperfect, any state independent policy \citep*[such as that of][]{banerjee2016pricing} generically suffers a long run (steady state) per customer optimality gap of $\Omega(1)$ (as $K \rightarrow \infty$).
-Note that the greedy policy (which admits a demand whenever a supply unit is available) also typically suffers a steady state per period optimality gap of $\Omega(1)$; see Example \ref{examp:greedy-omega-one-loss} in Section \ref{sec:model}. \item {\bf Guarantee on transient performance.} In contrast with \citet*{banerjee2016pricing} which provides only a steady state bound for finite $K$, we are able to provide a performance guarantee for finite horizon and finite (large enough) $K$.
+There are several attractive features of the performance guarantee provided by Theorem~\ref{thm:main_regret} for the simple and practically appealing Mirror Backpressure policy: \begin{compactenum}[(1),wide,labelwidth=!,labelindent=0pt] \item {\bf The policy is completely blind.} In practice, the platform operator at best has access to an imperfect estimate of the demand arrival rates $\{\bphi^t\}$, so it is a very attractive feature of the policy that it does not need any estimate of $\{\bphi^t\}$ whatsoever.
+It is worth noting that the consequent bound of $O\left(\frac{1}{K}\right)$ on the steady state optimality gap remarkably matches that provided by \citet*{banerjee2016pricing} even though MBP requires \emph{no} knowledge of $\bphi$, whereas the policy of \citet*{banerjee2016pricing} requires \emph{exact} knowledge of $\bphi$.
+(However, our constant is quadratic in the number of nodes $m$, whereas the constant in the other paper is linear in $m$.)
+As shown in \citet*[][Proposition~4]{banerjee2018SMW}, if the estimate of demand arrival rates is imperfect, any state independent policy \citep*[such as that of][]{banerjee2016pricing} generically suffers a long run (steady state) per customer optimality gap of $\Omega(1)$ (as $K \rightarrow \infty$). \item {\bf Guarantee on transient performance.} In contrast with \citet*{banerjee2016pricing} which provides only a steady state bound for finite $K$, we are able to provide a performance guarantee for finite horizon and finite (large enough) $K$.
 The horizon-dependent term $K/T$ in our bound on optimality gap is small if the total number of arrivals $T$ is large compared to the number of supply units $K$.